What is Wet Bottom Shoo-fly Pie?

 This recipe makes 2 - 9" pies.
 So you will need 2 unbaked pie crusts.
 (Click here for my crust recipe)

-Divide this batter between your two pies and cover with the reserved crumbs.
+Divide the wet batter between your two pies and cover with the reserved crumbs.
+Then bake immediately.

 This pie does not need to be refrigerated.
 I store mine in the pantry or on the countertop covered with a tea towel.
-But if you make two and don't have a lot of people to help you eat it quickly, you can wrap and freeze one to keep it fresh.
+But if you make two and don't have enough people to help you eat it quickly, you can wrap and freeze one to keep it fresh.

 Molasses for Amish Shoofly Pie

-I hope you like the taste of molasses because this wet-bottom Amish shoofly pie is fantastic.
+I hope you like the taste of molasses because this wet-bottom PA Dutch shoofly pie has a delightfully fantastic molasses flavor.

 There is a big difference in molasses.
 Some brands have a lot stronger flavor than others and are more bitter.